Flaxbeard/hoi4-parliament-diagram/README.md

 # HOI4 Parliament Diagram

-A handy Python generator which will generate code for a dynamic parliament diagram, which can be slotted into any Hearts of Iron IV Scripted GUI.
-This repository also includes a code sample.
+A handy Python generator which will generate code for a dynamic parliament diagram which can be slotted into any Hearts of Iron IV Scripted GUI.

+These diagrams can have an arbitrary number of seats and can use any set of icons.
+This repo also includes a code sample to help you get started.

 ## Guides
 Guides are coming soon.
 For now, take a look at the sample code provided in this repo, and the commented output of the diagram creator tool.